MiguelPacillo/HouseplantMonitor/README.md

 Utilized an Arduino microcontroller, LCD screen to display the information and menus, water conductivity sensor to measure soil moisture, and other electronic components such as tactile buttons, resistors, and a buzzer to play sounds.

+Users can change the alarm threshold parameter, among other details, in the settings menu.

 # Materials
 Materials needed to construct this project are as follows: